State Pupil: Placement of a Child

 If the child has not been retrieved and the 2 and 6 month deadlines are exceeded, the child is granted the status of a ward of the State by a decree taken by the president of the departmental council.

-The child who has the status of ward of the State may be the subject of a project simple adoption or plenary.
+A child who has the status of a ward of the State may be the subject of a simple adoption plan or plenary.

 This project is defined by the guardian (prefect) with the agreement of the family council of the wards of the State.